-Policy 2016 2017 2018 2019 Description SetDefault_ee on on on on DEF: default values for variables Uprate_ee on on on on DEF: uprating factors ConstDef_ee on on on on DEF: constants ILSDef_ee on on on on DEF: standard income concepts ILSudbdef_ee on on on on DEF: standard income concepts (UDB related) ILDef_ee on on on on DEF: specific income concepts TUDef_ee on on on on DEF: assessment units allocate_ee on on on on DEF: reallocate benefits within households BTA_ee switch switch switch switch Benefit Take-up Adjustments: ON=non take- up (default); OFF=full take up yem_ee switch switch switch switch DEF: minimum wage neg_ee on on on on DEF: recode negative incomes (e.g. self-employment income) to zero tscer_ee on on on on SIC: employer social insurance contributions tscee_ee on on on on SIC: employee social insurance contributions tintaag_ee on on on on TAX: allowance for self-employment income from agriculture (applicable to income tax and self-employed SIC) tscse_ee on on on on SIC: self-employed social insurance contributions bmapr_ee switch switch switch switch BEN: maternity benefit (sünnitushüvitis) bmact_ee switch switch switch switch BEN: parental benefit (vanemahüvitis) bchba_ee on on on on BEN: childbirth allowance (sünnitoetus) bch00_ee on on on on BEN: child allowance (lapsetoetus) bchlg_ee n/a n/a n/a n/a BEN: allowance for families with 3+ children (kolme- ja enamalapselise pere toetus) bched_ee n/a n/a n/a n/a BEN: school allowance (koolitoetus) bcc00_ee on on on on BEN: childcare allowance (lapsehooldustasu) bcclg_ee on on on on BEN: parental allowance for families with 7+ children (seitsme- ja enamalapselise pere
+Policy 2017 2018 2019 2020 Description SetDefault_ee on on on on DEF: default values for variables Uprate_ee on on on on DEF: uprating factors ConstDef_ee on on on on DEF: constants ILSDef_ee on on on on DEF: standard income concepts ILSudbdef_ee on on on on DEF: standard income concepts (UDB related) ILDef_ee on on on on DEF: specific income concepts random_ee n/a n/a n/a on DEF: Random assignment for covid measure TransLMA_ee n/a n/a n/a off DEF: Modelling labour market transitions TUDef_ee on on on on DEF: assessment units allocate_ee on on on on DEF: reallocate benefits within households BTA_ee switch switch switch switch Benefit Take-up Adjustments: ON=non take up (default); OFF=full take up yem_ee switch switch switch switch DEF: minimum wage neg_ee on on on on DEF: recode negative incomes (e.g. self-employment income) to zero yemcomp_ee n/a n/a n/a on BEN: Wage compensation scheme COVID-19 tscer_ee on on on on SIC: employer social insurance contributions tscee_ee on on on on SIC: employee social insurance contributions tintaag_ee on on on on TAX: allowance for self-employment income from agriculture (applicable to income tax and self-employed SIC) tscse_ee on on on on SIC: self-employed social insurance contributions

-Policy 2016 2017 2018 2019 Description vanema toetus) bunct_ee on on on on BEN: unemployment insurance benefit (töötuskindlustushüvitis) bunnc_ee on on on on BEN: unemployment assistance benefit (töötu abiraha) tscct_ee on on on on SIC: credited social insurance contributions tinwh_ee on on on on TAX: withholding income tax (jooksvalt kinnipeetud tulumaks, current liability) tin_ee on on on on TAX: income tax (deklaratsioonijärgne ehk lõplik maksukohustus, final liability) tinrf_ee on n/a n/a n/a TAX: refund to low-paid employees (madalapalgalistele suunatud tagasimakse) bsa00_ee on on on on BEN: subsistence benefit (incl. housing component) (timetulekutoetus) bsach_ee on on n/a n/a BEN: needs-based family benefit (vajaduspõhine peretoetus) bsape_ee n/a on on on BEN: pensioner's living alone allowance (üksi elava pensionäri toetus)
+Policy 2017 2018 2019 2020 Description bmapr_ee switch switch switch switch BEN: maternity benefit (sünnitushüvitis) bmact_ee switch switch switch switch BEN: parental benefit (vanemahüvitis) bchba_ee on on on on BEN: childbirth allowance (sünnitoetus) bch00_ee on on on on BEN: child allowance (lapsetoetus) bchlg_ee n/a n/a n/a n/a BEN: allowance for families with 3+ children (kolme- ja enamalapselise pere toetus) bched_ee n/a n/a n/a n/a BEN: school allowance (koolitoetus) bcc00_ee on on on on BEN: childcare allowance (lapsehooldustasu) bcclg_ee on on on on BEN: parental allowance for families with 7+ children (seitsme- ja enamalapselise pere vanema toetus) bunct_ee on on on on BEN: unemployment insurance benefit (töötuskindlustushüvitis) bunnc_ee on on on on BEN: unemployment assistance benefit (töötu abiraha) tscct_ee on on on on SIC: credited social insurance contributions tinwh_ee on on on on TAX: withholding income tax (jooksvalt kinnipeetud tulumaks, current liability) tin_ee on on on on TAX: income tax (deklaratsioonijärgne ehk lõplik maksukohustus, final liability) tinrf_ee n/a n/a n/a n/a TAX: refund to low-paid employees (madalapalgalistele suunatud tagasimakse) bsa00_ee on on on on BEN: subsistence benefit (incl. housing component) (timetulekutoetus) bsach_ee on n/a n/a n/a BEN: needs-based family benefit (vajaduspõhine peretoetus) bsape_ee on on on on BEN: pensioner's living alone allowance (üksi elava pensionäri toetus)